 x = rand(100)

 While it's true that operations in isolation may have an insignificant impact on a program's overall runtime, the relevance of benchmarks emerges when these operations are performed repeatedly.
-This includes cases where the operation is called in a for-loop or in iterative procedures (e.g., solving systems of equations or maximizing functions).
-In these situations, small differences in timing are amplified as they are replicated hundreds, thousands, or even millions of times.
+This includes cases where the operation is called in a for-loop or embedded in iterative computations (e.g., solving systems of equations or optimizing functions).
+In these situations, small differences in timing are amplified, as they are replicated hundreds, thousands, or even millions of times.

 x = rand(100_000)